gschmutz/generative-ai-demo/demo-script.md

 Now ask the following questions:

 1. `in football what is a VAR`
-1. `can a player asked for an incident to be reviewed by the VAR`
+1. `can a player ask for an incident to be reviewed by the VAR`

 Now show the RAG application

 * Flowise: <http://10.0.4.68:28340/>

-Now ask the question: `can a player asked for an incident to be reviewed by the VAR`
+Now ask the question: `can a player ask for an incident to be reviewed by the VAR`

 ## Create the Platys stack